rvdeo/beb_morphotype_index/README.md

    - Identifies points where the profile crosses the imaginary line, which indicates changes in concavity.

 4. **Concavity Analysis**:
    - Calculates concavity values along the profile and plots them.

 5. **Slope Calculation**:
    - Computes the overall slope of the profile in degrees.
+Slope was not included in the final PMI calculation, just to look at the profile gradient.

 6. **Segmentwise Analysis**:
    - Divides the profile into segments based on inflection points.
    - Computes the concavity, percentage, and mean elevation for each segment.
+Negative values indicate Concave segment, Positive values Convex, and zero indicate Linear segement.
+Segment with the mean elevation less than or equal 0.1 m is considered as Linear.
+Ignore the segment which is less than 10% of the profile.

 ## Data Structure